-Founded in 2007 by a young adult cancer survivor, Stupid Cancer is a non-profit organization that empowers young adults affected by cancer through innovative and award-winning programs and services.
-We are the nation's largest support community for this underserved population and serve as a bullhorn for the young adult cancer movement.
+Founded in 2007 by Matthew Zachary, a young adult cancer survivor, Stupid Cancer has become the largest US-based charity that comprehensively addresses young adult cancer through advocacy, research, support, outreach, awareness, mobile health and social media.
+The organization has since emerged as the dominant support community for this underserved population and now serves as a bullhorn for the young adult cancer movement.

-Our mission is to empower young adults affected by cancer by:
+Our mission is to empower those affected by young adult cancer by:

 • building community